jsantell/addon-sdk/doc/module-source/sdk/core/promise.md

 ## defer

 Module exports `defer` function, which is where all promises ultimately come from.
-Lets see implementation of `readAsync` that we used in lot's of examples above:
+Lets see implementation of `readAsync` that we used in several examples above:

     const { defer } = require('sdk/core/promise');
     function readAsync(url) {